Christian and I were married eighteen years ago.

 (and totally HYGGE).

-On Sunday evening after church (and church meetings),
+On Sunday evenings after church (and church meetings),

 we sat down at the dinner table with candles and